Home

 Overview

-Fiber Optic Gulf (FOG) is a regional submarine cable system spanning approximately 1,300 km within the Arabian Gulf.
-It connects four countries — Bahrain, Kuwait, Qatar, and the United Arab Emirates — forming an intra-Gulf communications corridor among these neighbouring states.
-The cable entered service in 1998 and remains one of the earlier dedicated submarine links serving this regional cluster.
+Fiber Optic Gulf (FOG) is a submarine cable system spanning approximately 1,300 km within the Arabian Gulf.
+It connects Bahrain, Kuwait, Qatar, and the United Arab Emirates, creating a vital regional communications corridor among these neighboring states.
+Launched in 1998, FOG was one of the first dedicated submarine cable systems to serve the Gulf region, providing an essential infrastructure for data exchange and telecommunications.
+Its compact design and intra-regional focus distinguish it from the larger intercontinental systems that have since been deployed in the area.

 Route and Landings

 FOG is owned by a consortium of four telecommunications entities: Bahrain Telecommunications Company (Batelco), Kuwait Ministry of Communications, Ooredoo, and e&.
-Batelco is Bahrain's principal telecoms operator, while Ooredoo and e& are major regional carriers with presences across the Gulf and broader Middle East and Africa.
-The involvement of a government ministry — Kuwait's Ministry of Communications — reflects the state-managed telecommunications structure that characterised the region at the time the cable was built.
+Batelco is Bahrain's leading telecom operator, while Ooredoo and e& are prominent carriers with extensive operations across the Gulf and broader Middle East.
+The Kuwait Ministry of Communications represents the state-managed telecommunications structure prevalent in the region during the cable's development.

 📡 Health